Dayo-Adewuyi/Glebe-DAO/README.md

 - **Dividend Distribution**: The contract enables the distribution of dividends to token holders based on the performance of the underlying real estate assets.
 Dividends are distributed proportionally to the number of tokens held by each investor.

-- **CANTO Collection**: Users can purchase fractional ownership units by transferring NOTE to the contract along with the token transfer.
-The asset manager receives the NOTE, effectively raising funds from the sale of shares.
+- **CANTO Collection**: Users can purchase fractional ownership units by transferring CANTO to the contract along with the token transfer.
+The asset manager receives the CANTO, effectively raising funds from the sale of shares.

 - **DAO Governance**: Glebe is governed by a decentralized autonomous organization (DAO), allowing token holders to collectively make decisions regarding the management and operation of the contract.